 What will I study?

 After selection from Health Sciences First Year, or from one of the other categories, you will commence your Pharmacy degree in the second year of university study.
 Here you will build on the fundamental sciences studied during the HSFY.
 You will also learn about the practice of pharmacy along with the legal and social aspects of healthcare which are continued throughout the course.
-You will then study a series of integrated module-based papers where the focus is person-centred care in clinical settings and patients in the community.
+You will then study a series of integrated module-based papers where the focus is person-centred care.
 The integrated studies teach you how to apply what you learn at university to the practice of pharmacy.
-During these studies, you will have opportunities to learn in different types of pharmacy environments alongside practising pharmacists.
+You develop knowledge and skills via a dynamic teaching programme that includes lectures, workshops, interactive computer technology, and simulations.
+You will also have opportunities to learn in different types of pharmacy environments alongside practising pharmacists.

 Once you complete your fourth year and graduate, there is a one year pre-registration programme.
 You must register with the Pharmacy Council of New Zealand to be eligible for the pre-registration training programme.
 This is undertaken as paid employment at an approved site in a hospital or community pharmacy.
 It is the graduate’s responsibility to arrange the employment at this site.